LaunchCodeEducation/helloworld/_sources/01_WhatIsCode/intro.rst

 Introduction
 ============

-Beware we start, here's an inspirational message from some famous people.
+Before we start, here's an inspirational message from some famous people.

 .. raw:: html